The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Introduction to KS and GK BHs

-where $R^{(2)}$ is the 2D Ricci scalar, $G_\mathrm{N}$ is Newton's constant, and $U(r)$ is the 2D dilaton potential.
-Variation of the action~\eqref{19} with respect to the 2D metric $g^{(2)}_{\alpha\beta}$ and $r$ yields the field equations
+where $\xi=r/\sqrt{G}$ is the dimensionless radial coordinate, $R^{(2)}$ is the 2D Ricci scalar,$G$ is Newton's constant, and $U(\xi)$ is the 2D dilaton potential.
+The detailed derivation is provided in appendix~\ref{app}, from Eq.~\eqref{a.1} to Eq.~\eqref{a.8}.
+Variation of the action~\eqref{19} with respect to the 2D metric $g^{(2)\alpha\beta}$ and $\xi$ yields the field equations